Awuor-Nancy/Data_Fundamentals_final_sem_project./data_dictionary.md

 # 📘 Data Dictionary — JetBlue Flight Booking System

-This data dictionary provides detailed descriptions of all tables and columns in the **JetBlue Flight Booking System** database.
+This data dictionary provides detailed descriptions of all tables and columns in the JetBlue Flight Booking System database.
-It serves as a reference for developers, analysts, and reviewers to understand the schema structure and data relationships.
+It includes both the Supabase SQL schema and the Posit Cloud (RStudio) CSV-based analysis, used to visualize and explore flight and booking data.

 ---